Vellum is coming to the AI Engineering World's Fair in SF. Come visit our booth and get a live demo!

 What to track when your agent goes live

-Execution-level reports
+Execution-level reports on agentic behavior

 When you’re building AI agents, you’ll probably need to rethink what you want to measure.
 Yes, you need the basics: request latency, throughput, error rates.
 But you also need AI-specific metrics: token usage, cost, tool invocation success, context relevance, among others.